-Differential scanning calorimetry (DSC) measures the difference between the heat flow to the sample and the reference pan that flows undergo with a controlled temperature program.
+Differential scanning calorimetry (DSC) measures the difference between the heat flow to the sample and the reference pan that flows undergo a controlled temperature program.
 Heat flow corresponds to transmitted power and is estimated in watts (W).
-The change in enthalpy after absorbing the energy is term as an endothermic reaction and when the sample releases the energy is termed as an exothermic reaction.
+The change in enthalpy after absorbing the energy is termed an endothermic reaction and when the sample releases the energy is termed an exothermic reaction.

-Different thermal events measured by DSC such as crystallization, the onset of oxidation, melting, cure reaction, and heats of transitions i.e. enthalpy.
+Different thermal events are measured by DSC such as crystallization, the onset of oxidation, melting, cure reaction, and heat of transitions i.e. enthalpy.

-DSC is widely used to measure reaction kinetics, glass transition temp, specific heat capacity, compatibility, the stability of samples, the effect of aging, the impact of additives on crystallization and characterization of the drug substance.
+DSC is widely used to measure reaction kinetics, glass transition temp, specific heat capacity, compatibility, the stability of samples, the effect of aging, the impact of additives on crystallization, and the characterization of the drug substance.
 DSC is useful for the measurement of glass transition temperature (Tg).
-Glass transition is the stage at which the substance changes it states from a glass-like form to a more elastic form.
+Glass transition is the stage at which the substance changes its states from a glass-like form to a more elastic form.

 - Glass Transition,